 - Acceptable legal capacity of both the parties

-- These elements are also applicable for unilateral contracts for it to be enforceable in the court of law
+- These elements are also applicable to unilateral contracts for them to be enforceable in a court of law

 |Draft, manage, track, and automate the entire contract lifecycle!|